kelbyludwig/kel.bz/content/post/lll.md

 Finally, we remark that there is a natural analogue of [Gaussian Reduction] for any dimension.
 Hence, it is natural to try to generalise the Lagrange-Gauss algorithm to higher dimensions.
 Generalisations to dimension three have been given by Vall´ee and Semaev.
-There are a number of problems when generalising to higher dimensions.
+Generalising to higher dimensions introduces problems.
 For example, choosing the right linear combination to size reduce bn using b1,...,bn−1 is solving the CVP in a sublattice (which is a hard problem).
 Furthermore, there is no guarantee that the resulting basis actually has good properties in high dimension.
 We refer to Nguyen and Stehl´e for a full discussion of these issues and an algorithm that works in